NationalUniversitySystem/nusa-dev-tools/docs/codeguide/js.md

 * If you do `typeOf` `undefined` the value will be `undefined`, whereas the value of `null` will be an object.
 * Good code explains itself!
 However, comment what you consider needed - but don’t tell others your life story.
 * Make sure to write smaller, generic helper functions that fulfill one specific task rather than catch-all methods.
-* Use shortcut notations to make your code easier to read, for example: `let user = object.username || "Guest"`, Ternary Operators, and Destructuring.
+* Use shortcut notations to make your code easier to read, for example: `let user = object.username || 'Guest'`, Ternary Operators, and Destructuring.

 ## Use Strict Mode